pyrocms/pyrocms-docs/content/plugins/streams/entry-looping.md

 ## Restrict by User

-<p>PyroStreams gives you the option of restricting a to a specific user.
+<p>Streams gives you the option of restricting a to a specific user.
 Each stream automatically tracks which user created an entry using the <strong>created_by</strong> field that is automatically added.
 Turning on user restricting means that only the entries created by the specified user will be returned.</p>

 <table cellpadding="0" cellspacing="0" class="docs_table">
  <thead>